tlevine/dada.pink/operations.rst

 Computers
 ----------
-Public data and associated numb data (minimal credentials for accessing the services) can go in the following places.
+Public data and associated NSA data (minimal credentials for accessing the services) can go in the following places.

 NSA
     An account with the `Numb Server Association <http://the-nsa.org/>`_